The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Firstly, the POAT charge will never apply to the individual’s enjoyment of the asset concerned or any asset which is substituted for it.

 Secondly, so long as he continues to enjoy the property (or substitute property), he is treated for IHT purposes as having made a gift with reservation of benefit, with the following results:

 if, at the time of the individual’s death, the property continues to be subject to a reservation of benefit, the ‘chargeable proportion’ of the property (see below) is treated as forming part of his estate for IHT purposes

 if, during the individual’s lifetime, the property ceases to be subject to a reservation of benefit, it does not form part of his estate on death.
 He is, however, treated as having made a potentially exempt transfer (PET) of the ‘chargeable proportion’ of the property for IHT purposes at the time the reservation of benefit came to an end.
 If he then dies within seven years after that time, the PET becomes a chargeable transfer

-Under the IHT ‘gifts with reservation’ rules, the property will cease to be subject to a reservation of benefit if the individual’s enjoyment of the property ceases permanently or if he begins to pay full
+Under the IHT ‘gifts with reservation’ rules, the property will cease to be subject to a reservation of benefit if the individual’s enjoyment of the pr

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.